slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On quiting and surrendering

 <!--
-> *"War is delightful to those who have had no experience of it." -- Desiderius Erasmus*
-> *"War spares not the brave, but the cowardly." -- Anacreon*

-> *"Summer grass, all that’s left of warrior’s dreams."
+> *"Summer grass, all that’s left of warrior’s dreams." -- Basho*
--- Basho*

 - nem todos os problemas se resolvem c o tempo. ha jogos q so se ganha não jogando. guerra decidida pelos velhos e sofrida pelos jovens
 - you only get disapointed because you had wrong opinion about someone-something. there’s no finishing line. motinvation is what happens when you’re not afraid. you reject yourself with your explantaion of what happened.